mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 55 - Object Orgy/readme.md

 # Conclusion 🏁

-If your classes are polluted with setters, getters and public methods you will certainly have ways to couple to their accidental implementation.
+If your classes are polluted with setters, getters and public methods you'll certainly have ways to couple to their accidental implementation.

 # Relations 👩‍❤️‍💋‍👨